 We made it to Dumaguete around noon.
 Our Airbnb host, Cherry, picked us up from the port and drove us to the apartment where we would be staying.
 It’s a two-story apartment with six beds to share between the two of us.
 We had a few minutes to change and drop off our bags and went outside to hop on the local bus to Manjuyhod.
-The bus did not have air-con but it was breezy enough to have the windows down and not be too bad.
-However, five minutes into the drive, it started to rain so all the windows had to go back up and we were stuck in a hot, humid, metal box for an hour.
-Eventually, we got out of the rain and we put the window back down so we could get some fresh air.
+The bus did not have air-con, but it was breezy enough to have the windows down and not be too bad.
+However, five minutes into the drive, it started to rain, so all the windows had to go back up.
+We were stuck in a hot, humid, metal box for an hour.
+Eventually, we got out of the rain and put the windows back down so we could get some fresh air.

 We got dropped off at Jollibee in Bais City so we could connect with our boat driver, Kim.
 We had a quick lunch inside and then Kim took us to his boat via motorbike.
 Both of us.
 The sky was overcast in Manjuyhod, so it wasn’t the best day to go out to the sandbar.
 It was actually rather disappointing because the water wasn’t the amazing emerald color that we had seen in all the pictures.
 We walked around the sandbar for a bit before returning back to shore.
 After another meal at Jollibee, we took the local bus back to Dumaguete.
 This time, it was rush hour, so the first three buses that stopped were packed.
 Finally, we had to push our way onto the next bus, which only had standing room for the first 10-15 minutes.
 All in all, it wasn’t the best day for pictures, but it definitely was a memorable one.